How to Deploy .NET Applications on Linux for Production — Complete Security-First DevOps Guide (2026)

 Introduction

-The Architecture of a Professional Deployment
+The Architecture of a Production .NET Deployment on Linux

-Prerequisites: Preparing and Hardening the Linux Environment
+Prerequisites: Preparing and Hardening the Linux Server for .NET

 dotnet --list-sdks